A breakdown of what is new with Microsoft Office 2010

 Microsoft Office Document Imaging and Microsoft Office Document Scanning have been removed.
 These two features were used to scan documents and produce editable text from those documents and were handy if the information a user needed was only available in hardcopy.
 The Office Diagnostic Tool has also been removed.
 Office Diagnostics 2007 was a feature that helped users figure out why Microsoft Office 2007 was crashing and provided them with possible solutions.
 AutoSummary, the feature that listed the document's Title, Subject, Author, Keyword, and Comments, has also been dropped.
 These seem to me to be the most significant features that have been removed, which is why I have highlighted them in my Microsoft Office 2010 review.

 Things that have been changed

 In this Microsoft Office 2010 Review, I have noted many of the most significant changes in the latest edition of Microsoft Office.
-However, it should be noted that one aspect that hasn’t changed is the file extension.
+However, it should be noted that one aspect that hasn't changed is the file extension.
 Thankfully, Office 2010 still uses the same .docx extension that 2007 used.
 So, there you have it—a brief Microsoft Office 2010 review.
-Scribendi.com does its very best to keep up-to-date with technology and we want you to rest assured we will be ready for the 2010 documents when they start rolling in.
+Scribendi does its very best to keep up to date with technology and we want you to rest assured we will be ready for the 2010 documents when they start rolling in.